 Actions should be designed to motivate children to return to appropriate behaviors.
 They should be administered in a timely manner, with the least disruption of the student's educational program necessary to re-establish appropriate behavior.
-They must match both the degree of the infraction and the developmental growth stage of the child.
+They must match both the degree of the infraction and the developmental growth stage of the child

-- (d) Low level interventions as set forth below are to be applied to minor disruptions:

-- (i) Clarification of expectations;
+- d.
+Examples of Tier 1 or 2 interventions that may be applied to minor disruptions include, but are not limited to: Clarification of expectations;

+- i.
+Parental contact;

-- (ii) Verbal reprimand;
+- ii.
+Verbal reprimand;

-- (iii) Time-out;
+- iii.
+Time-out;

-- (iv) Student-teacher conference;
+- iv.
+Student-teacher conference:

-- (v) Change of position of desk, in line, etc.;
+- v.
+Change of position of desk, in line, etc.;

-- (vi) Isolation within room;
+- vi.
+Isolation within room;

-- (vii) Modelled practice, watching or practicing proper behavior;
+- vii.
+Modelled practice, watching or practicing proper behavior;

-- (viii) Behavior correction assignment (related directly to rule infraction and desire modification); and
+- viii.
+Behavior correction assignment (related directly to rule infraction and desire modification); and/or

-- (ix) Removal of privileges.
+- ix.
+Removal of privileges.

-- (e) Medium level interventions as set forth below are to be applied to continued unmodified minor disruptions and behaviors that impact negatively on the learning, safety or property of others:
+- e.
+Examples of Tier 2 or 3 interventions that may be applied to continued unmodified minor disruptions and behaviors that impact negatively on the learning, safety or property of others include, but are not limited to:

-- (i) Referral to counselor;
+- i.
+Referral to counselor:

-- (ii) Behavior modification plan;
+- ii.
+Behavior modification plan;

-- (iii) Parental contact;
+- iii.
+Parental contact;

-- (iv) Home/school plan;
+- iv.
+Home/school plan;

-- (v) Detention;
+- v.
+Detention (parents will be notified before students are kept after school);

+- vi.
+ISS, OSS, Friday or Saturday School);

-- (vi) Removal from classroom, subject to Policy GBEE, Seclusion and Restraint in Schools;
+- vii.
+Removal from classroom, subject to Policy GBEE, Seclusion and Restraint in Schools;

-- (vii) Referral to principal;
+- viii.
+Referral to principal;

-- (viii) Referral to outside support agency;
+- ix.
+Referral to outside support agency;

-- (ix) Repair, clean or replace property; and
+- x.
+Repair, clean or replace property; and or

-- (x) Subject to Policy GBEE, Seclusion and Restraint in Schools, and Policy GBED, Use of Force, personal physical intervention

-(physically stopping a behavior), restraint (physically preventing a behavior) or removal may be exercised by appropriatelytrained professional employees.
+- xi.
+Subject to Policy GBEE, Seclusion and Restraint in Schools, and Policy GBED, Use of Force, personal physical intervention(physically stopping a behavior), restraint (physically preventing a behavior) or removal may be exercised by appropriately- trained professional employees.

-- (f) High level interventions are applied to continued unmodified or extreme learning disruptions, safety violations, property violations or dangerous acts:
+- f.
+Tier 4 interventions that may be applied to continued unmodified or extreme learning disruptions, safety violations, property violations or dangerous acts include, but are not limited to:

-- (i) In-school suspension;
+- i.
+In-school suspension;

-- (ii) Out-of-school suspension;
+- ii.
+Out-of-school suspension;

-- (iii) Alternative educational program.

-- 6. Secondary Student Disciplinary Response Structure
+- iii.
+Assignment to an alternative placement and/or a student assistance